-a) The tannery is surrounded by a clay lined moat with a sump on the south western corner in front of the unused evaporation pan.
-In the event of any large scale spills that reach the moat, the spill will flow to the sump and be pumped back into the non-chrome pit for retreatment.
+a) The tannery is surrounded by a clay lined moat with a sump on the southwestern corner in front of the unused evaporation pan.
+In the event of any large scale spills5 that reach the moat, the spill will flow to the sump and be pumped back into the non-chrome pit for retreatment.
 The moat has a holding capacity of approximately 750,000 Lts ensuring any unlikely large scale spills can be contained and retreated through the onsite wastewater treatment plant.

-&lt;sup>3 Tannery Farm = 285 ha and Buchlyvie Farm = 185 ha
+$^{^3}$ Tannery Farm = 285 ha and Buchlyvie Farm = 185 ha

-&lt;sup>4 Tannery Farm = 8 Piezometers and Buchlyvie Farm = 5 Piezometers
+4 Tannery Farm = 8 Piezometers and Buchlyvie Farm = 5 Piezometers

-&lt;sup>5 Large scale spills refer to potential failure of irrigation tank or overflowing sludge tanks but not limited to large scale liquid chemical overflows of concrete drains behind Depot 2.
+5 Large scale spills refer to potential failure of irrigation tank or overflowing sludge tanks but not limited to large scale liquid chemical overflows of concrete drains behind Depot 2.

-- b) After a spill the moat must be flushed and any contaminated soil remaining must be removed and treated for disposal. - c) During large rain fall events the valves can be shut to the wastewater plant and changed to allow fresh rainwater to be pumped into the unused evaporation pan. - d) GLC is not connected to a stormwater system and therefore has to discharge excess rainfall to the unused evaporation pan.
+- b) After a spill the moat must be flushed and any contaminated soil remaining must be removed and treated for disposal6. - c) Factory rainwater is collected within the moat, which is usually treated in the effluent plant, however in some circumstances the following actions may need to be taken; - During Heavy rainfall and any flooding events, divert factory rainwater drains from the moat to the evaporation dam; - ii.
+In the event a chemical storage area is affected by flooding, ensure that it is directed to the wastewater plant for treatment. - d) GLC is not connected to a stormwater system and therefore has to discharge excess rainfall to the unused evaporation pan.
 A red flashing beacon will be activated by the change in valve settings to indicate that the sump is directed to the evaporation pan instead of the Wastewater plant. - 7.4.
 The below image identifies the spill containment moat (green line) surrounding the factory.
-The sump pump (red line) in the south western corner of the moat identifies the pipelines either to the onsite wastewater treatment plant or the unused clay lined evaporation pan.
+The sump pump (red line) in the southwestern corner of the moat identifies the pipelines either to the onsite wastewater treatment plant or the unused clay lined evaporation pan.
 Refer to Figure 3 for further drainage details.

-&lt;sup>6 ESOP1.3 - Emergency Response to Wastewater Spillage
+6 ESOP1.3 - Emergency Response to Wastewater Spillage